I am a

 Commerce makes the world go round

 Commercial activity is in every field and industry, involving the legal, economic, political, social, and technological systems that support the financial side of business.
-A degree in commerce provides you with a wide range of managerial skills plus in-depth knowledge of your chosen major in accounting, economics, finance or financial planning.
+A degree from Griffith provides you with a wide range of managerial skills plus in-depth knowledge of your chosen major in accounting, economics, finance or financial planning.
+It’ll also prepare you to think differently, creatively and innovate sustainable solutions for real world problems.

 Demand for commerce graduates is high with job growth projected to continue in the future.
 Commerce professionals advise on and influence a wide range of business activities from the financial position of small firms to the amount of taxation large companies should pay, investment strategies for organisations or individuals to the risks involved in releasing a new product, the relationship between economic activity and unemployment to the importance of free trade.